AviranLab/patteRNA/README.md

 - A folder `iterative_learning/` that contains plots of the fitted data at each training iteration.

 ### Scoring structural motifs
-patteRNA currently supports structural motifs that contain no gaps as well as G-quadruplexes.
+patteRNA currently supports structural motifs that contain no gaps.
 Motifs are declared using the `--pattern` option.
 This option can be used in conjunction with training to perform both training and scoring within a single command.
 However, we recommend to train patteRNA first and use the trained model in subsequent searches for motifs.
 The trained model is saved in `trained_model.pickle` and can be loaded using the flag `--model`.

-#### Standard patterns
-For standard motifs, we use an extended dot-bracket notation where stretches of consecutive repeats are denoted by curly brackets.
+Motifs are declared using an extended dot-bracket notation where stretches of consecutive repeats are denoted by curly brackets.
 For instance, an hairpin of stem size 4 and loop size 5 can be declared by `((((.....))))` (full form) or alternatively `({4}.{5}){4}` (short form).
 Curly brackets can also be used to indicate stretches of varying length using the covention `{<from>,<to>}`.
 For example, all loops of size 2 to 7 can be declared as `.{2,7}`.
 Constraining the motif to only regions where the RNA sequences would allow it to fold is done by using the flag `-s`.
 To apply sequence constraints, RNA sequences must be provided in a FASTA file inputted using the option `-f <FASTA.fa>`.
-See [example commands](#examples).

-#### G-quadruplexes
-G-quadruplexes are declared using the notation `GQ[min, max quartet, min, max loop]`, where loop indicates the space between G-columns.
-For example `GQ[2,3,3,7]` will request a search for all G-quadruplexes with quartets of size 2 to 3 and where G-columns are separated by loops of size 3 to 7.
-Because putative G-quadruplexes are identified using RNA sequences, these need to be provided in a FASTA file inputted using the option `-f <FASTA.fa>`.
 See [example commands](#examples).

 #### Output
 Scored motifs are available in the file `score.txt` in the output directory.
 This file contains the following columns: